 We got an email:

 ... when Communion time rolls around, I never know if I should go up or not because, while nominally Catholic, I’ve been a member of three different non-Catholic denominations over the last 20 or so years. ...
-The priest ...told me I shouldn’t because I’ve been away from Catholicism for so long, so I didn’t take part.
-I’m not really sure what the right answer is.
+The priest ...told me I shouldn’t because I’ve been away from Catholicism for so long, so I didn’t take part. ...
 As a kid, I was given the first four sacraments.
 We believe the creeds of the Catholic Church (Apostles’ and Nicene) but if I’m honest, I guess I’m not too loyal to the RC Church traditions – veneration of Mary, the Rosary, as an example.
 We believe the weightier matters that all Christians - Catholics and Protestants – share like the Holy Trinity, the Deity of Jesus, etc. In the traditional sense, I guess I’m not a Catholic but in the larger sense I’m a Christian like they are and Communion is a Christian, not just a Catholic, sacrament.
 I’ve never actively renounced my ties with the RC Church but I haven’t exactly strengthened them either.
 In your opinion, am I still Catholic or not?
 What do you think, “Once a Catholic, always a Catholic” or “Use it or lose it”?

 Our answer: we think it's important to look at your question in two parts.